FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 backcountry, giving direction and assistance to the groups they encountered.

-backcountry at this time more closely resembled a wilderness area, in the sense that it lacked the physical improvements,
+The backcountry at this time more closely resembled a wilderness area, in the sense that it lacked the physical

-staffing, and programs that crews encounter today.
-Clearly a new plan was needed before the next camping season.
+improvements, staffing, and programs that crews encounter today.
+Clearly a new plan was needed before the next

-Part of the challenge to Philmont's managers stemmed from a steady increase in participation.
+Part of the early challenge to Philmont's managers stemmed from the need for a steady increase in participation.

 In the fall of 1956, the Director of Camping Jack Rhea tackled the challenge of developing a program to properly train